A-Emile/subby/README.md

-### This repo is currently empty.
-Once the basic features are working, the source-code will be released..

 # Subby

 Subby is an open-source client for Subsonic-compatible music streaming servers.
 It allows users to access their music collections on the go and stream them to their devices.